 - Warcraft III has the Rusty Pick item, which adds a little damage and has a chance to stun an enemy.
 Peasants and Peons use them as tools and weapons, if you order them to attack.

 - RuneScape: partially averted; pickaxes can be wielded as a weapon, but they are less effective than weapons made of the same metal.
 That being said, players frequently wield their pickaxes while mining, rather than simply wield another weapon, because it saves an inventory space that could be used to carry more ore.
 Also, some bosses have armor than needs to be broken with a pickaxe before you can actually start hacking away at it's HP with another weapon (though you can still use the pickaxe if you wish).

-- Modern Warfare 2: one level has you using ice picks as melee weapons.
+- Call of Duty: Modern Warfare 2: one level has you using ice picks as melee weapons.

 - Well, you get to see MacTavish using ice picks as weapons.
 To dismount a guy on a snowmobile, no less.
 It's beyond awesome.

 - An ordinary icepick is the closest thing Ferazel's Wand has to an Infinity +1 Sword, doing many times the damage of a dagger or a fireball spell.